Related content for project "Measuring the IMPACTS of the Transition to the CIRCULAR Economy (CIRCULAR IMPACTS)" (project ID 2809)

 The workshop "Car Sharing in Germany" took place on 8 March 2018, hosted in Berlin by Ecologic Institute.
 In the first part of the workshop experts addressed the current state of affairs of car sharing in Germany, confirming the dynamic nature of the industry and the difficulties involved in assessing its size and effects.
 In the second portion of the workshop they focused on future developments as well as the importance of policy for a societal transition away from privately owned vehicles.
 Ecologic Institute co-organized the workshop as part of the CIRCULAR IMPACTS project and in collaboration with Service Innovation Labs.

 The CIRCULAR IMPACTS project website has been updated with an evidence library on the circular economy.
-The Circular Impacts online library created by Ecologic Institute centralizes information related to the circular economy transition.
-The library helps policy professionals in conducting impact assessments on the transition to a circular economy.
-It is a useful resource for policy-makers, journalists, scientists, NGOs and anybody else in-terested in increasing their knowledge ofn circular-economy concepts.
-The new library now forms an integral part of the website and is an important project outcome.
+The Circular Impacts online library created by Ecologic Institute centralized information related to the circular economy transition.
+The library helped policy professionals in conducting impact assessments on the transition to a circular economy.
+It was a useful resource for policy-makers, journalists, scientists, NGOs and anybody else interested in increasing their knowledge of circular-economy concepts.
+The library formed an integral part of the website and was an important project outcome.

 Transforming the linear economy, which has remained the dominant model since the onset of the Industrial Revolution, into a circular one is by no means an easy task.
 Such a radical change entails a major transformation of our current production and consumption patterns, which in turn will have a significant impact on the economy, the environment and society.
 Understanding these impacts is crucial for researchers as well as for policy-makers engaged in designing future policies in the field.
 This requires developing an in-depth knowledge of the concept of the circular economy, its processes and their expected effects on sectors and value chains.